waldheinz/h-fcp/hsite/README.md

 Beware that when inserting the site with the `--chk` flag, hsite will do just that and insert using an `CHK` key.
-This means the site cannot be easily updated, because the next edition will get a different key, which you would have to distribute manually.
+This means the site cannot be easily updated, because the next edition will get a different key which you would have to distribute manually.
 But we can do better by just omitting that flag and doing a `SSK` insert: